$X$ and $Z_{cs}$ in $B^+\to J/\psi\phi K^+$ as $s$-wave threshold cusps and alternative spin-parity assignments to $X(4274)$ and $X(4500)$

 We also point out the difference in the number of fitting parameters ($N_{\rm p}$) and its implication.
 Our default model is fitted to the $M_{J/\psi\phi}$, $M_{J/\psi K^+}$, and $M_{K^+\phi}$ distributions with $N_{\rm p}=29$.
 The LHCb's amplitude model is fitted to the six-dimensional distribution with $N_{\rm p}=144$ and, in comparison with the $M_{J/\psi\phi}$, $M_{J/\psi K^+}$, and $M_{K^+\phi}$ distributions, $\chi^2=82.5, 79.4, 60.7$, respectively.
-This large difference in $N_{\rm p}$ should be partly from the fact that three invariant mass distributions include less information than the six-dimensional distribution, and that the LHCb's fit quality is somewhat better.
+This large difference in $N_{\rm p}$ should be partly from the fact that the six-dimensional distribution include more information, and that the LHCb's fit quality is somewhat better.
 However, this might not fully explain the difference in $N_{\rm p}$.
-Rather, a possible scenario is that the LHCb's amplitude model misses some relevant mechanisms and needs many other mechanisms to mimic the missing ones through complicated interferences, resulting in the large $N_{\rm p}$.
-At present, it is impossible to discuss which of the LHCb's model or ours is statistically more significant, since they have been fitted to the different datasets.
-By confronting our model with the six-dimensional distribution data, we can address the statistical significance and interpret the peak and dip structures on a firmer ground.
+Possibly, the LHCb's model misses relevant mechanisms and needs many others to mimic the missing ones through complicated interferences, resulting in the large $N_{\rm p}$.
+At present, we cannot discuss which of the LHCb's model or ours is statistically more significant, since they were fitted to the different datasets.

 Since the LHCb claimed $X(4630)(1^-)$ and $X(4150)(2^-)$, we added them to our default model to see their relevance.
 Although the fit quality is slightly improved ($\chi^2/{\rm ndf}=1.74$) a similar improvement can also be made by $K^*_J$-excitation mechanisms not included in the default model.
 We thus conclude that $X(4630)(1^-)$ and $X(4150)(2^-)$ are not relevant in our model and their importance seems model-dependent, as far as we fit the three invariant mass distributions.